-KEY POLICIES RELATED TO CHILD LABOUR Policy Description National Action Plan (NAP) for the Elimination of the Worst Forms of Child Labour (2002-2022) labour, increasing awareness-raising and advocacy efforts, and formulating regulations and policies to prohibit the worst forms of child labour.
-In 2017, the MOM and other government agencies worked with National Action Plan on Preventing Trafficking in Persons (2015-2019) repatriation and social reintegration services for human trafficking victims undate anti-human trafficking regulations and strengthen the
+KEY POLICIES RELATED TO CHILD LABOUR Policy Description National Action Plan (NAP) for the Elimination of the Worst Forms of Child Labour (2002-2022) labour, increasing awareness-raising and advocacy efforts, and formulating regulations and policies to prohibit the worst forms of child National Action Plan on Preventing Trafficking in Persons (2015-2019) repatriation and social reintegration services for human trafficking victims update anti-human trafficking regulations and strengthen the

 Supports implementation of the National Action Plan for the Roadmap Toward a Child Labour-Free Indonesia in 2022 (2014-2022) Elimination of the Worst Forms of Child Labour.
 Aims to mainstream the elimination of the worst forms of child labour into relevant national policies; strengthen coordination between stakeholders at the national, provincial, and district levels; and enhance the capacity of stakeholders to eradicate child labour.
-Key feature is the establishment of Child- to eradicate child labour.
 Key feature is the establishment of Child- Labour-Free Industrial Zones, which has removed 98,564 child labourers from work between 2008 and 2017.
 In 2017, removed 18,401 children engaged in child labour.